 And after? the mac & cheese.
 THE MAC & CHEESE!
 Creamy, ooey and gooey.
 Plus, the crunchy house-made potato chips on top?
 Next.
 Level.
 Mike and I both commented that we should’ve got our own instead of sharing one.
 The ultimate compliment coming from two sharing-loving people like us…

-The food was delicious and satisfying.
-It’s a splurge meal but not one that you should feel guilty about.
+To most this would be considered a splurge meal.
+But not one that you should feel guilty about.
 After all, almost everything is organic, homemade, and local; and that counts for something, right? 🙂